March Madness CBD Sale

 Most cats take an average of 0.6 mg CBD/lb.
 But every kitty is unique, so how much CBD your cat needs will vary.

 The maximum CBD cat dose is 1.0 mg/lb.
-Maximum-strength CBD doses are typically reserved for cats with special therapeutic needs.

 Now, choose the CBD dose strength you think your cat needs and plug it into the formula above: